ultimape/garden/weeds/write-drafts/longform/virtual-assistant-needs.md

 The challenge I face is that I struggle to recover from these setbacks and get moving again.
 This leads to occasionally long stretches of time where I get stuck in this weird semi-lucid state where I could do things, but don't.
 This seems to be manageable if I am simply able to remember what it was I wanted to do.
 Someone who can help to remind me about things that I need to do via something like regular emails, or phone texts might be a way to go.

 More directly, I will forget that I have lists of projects and tasks on my plate (or what service I put them in) and so I never start to work on them.
 This compounds with the executive functioning problems I discussed in the other section.
-Paying someone to act as an external memory for those important things might help me quite a bit, in particular if it doens't require me to reach out and remember to ask them.
+Paying someone to act as an external memory for those important things might help me quite a bit, in particular if it doesn't require me to reach out and remember to ask them.

 ### 3. Obsessive Interests